Admired and best-selling authors offer advice and discuss their latest books.

 Sarah Strohmeyer is a bestselling and award-winning novelist whose books include The Secrets of Lily Graves, How Zoe Made Her Dreams (Mostly) Come True, Smart Girls Get What They Want, The Cinderella Pact (the basis of the Lifetime Original Movie Lying to Be Perfect), The Sleeping Beauty Proposal, The Secret Lives of Fortunate Wives, Sweet Love, and the Bubbles mystery series.
 A former newspaper reporter, her writing has appeared in numerous publications, including the Cleveland Plain Dealer and the Boston Globe.
 She lives with her family outside Montpelier, Vermont.

 As an actress, Ilana Levine has performed on stage and screen to critical acclaim.
 On Broadway, Ilana is best known to musical theater fans for her comedic turn as "Lucy Van Pelt" in the Broadway revival of, You're A Good Man Charlie Brown.
-Ilana also starred in the Broadway productions of Jake's Women, Wrong Mountain and The Last Night Of Ballyhoo.
-She has performed on the Tony Awards.
-Her ability to portray characters with raw honesty, humor, and pathos, has sustained her career as an actress for over 25 years.
+Ilana also starred in the Broadway productions of Jake's Women, Wrong Mountain, and The Last Night Of Ballyhoo, and has performed on the Tony Awards.
 She first appeared on the scene in the HBO series Tanner ’88 directed by Robert Altman and quickly was plucked by Vanity Fair journalist James Wolcott as an “up and comer to watch.”
-Seinfeld fans recognize her from the infamous episode "The Contest."
-She has appeared in many television shows and films including Divorce, Law and Order, Tanner on Tanner, Damages, The Job, Cashmere Mafia, Confessions of a Shopaholic, Kissing Jessica Stein, Gigantic, Ira and Abby, Failure to Launch, The Nanny Diaries, Friends With Kids and Five Flights Up.
-As a voice over artist she has done commercials and audio books.
-For the past three years Ilana has been cited as a “Twitter Influencer To Follow”.
-She resides in Brooklyn, New York with her husband, actor Dominic Fumusa, her two children, and their dog, Lola.
+Seinfeld fans recognize her from the infamous episode "The Contest", and she has appeared in many television shows and films including Divorce, Law and Order, Tanner on Tanner, Damages, The Job, Cashmere Mafia, Confessions of a Shopaholic, and Kissing Jessica Stein.